Jared223/MovieAnalysis/README.md

 # Movie Data Visualization Project

-Analyze and visualize the relationship between movie ratings and runtimes using Python's data analysis libraries.
+Analyse and visualise the relationship between movie ratings and runtimes using Python's data analysis libraries.

 ## Overview